Brief Summary Statement

 - Any of the customary contraindications for other percutaneous catheterization procedure (e.g., patient size too small to accommodate TEE probe or required catheters) or conditions (e.g., active infection, bleeding disorder) are present.

 - There are contraindications to the use of anticoagulation therapy, aspirin, or P2Y12 inhibitor.

-For additional contraindications associated with the Closure Device, refer to WATCHMAN FLX Left Atrial Appendage Closure Device with Delivery System IFU.
+For additional contraindications associated with the Closure Device, refer to LAAC Implant IFU.

-Use of the WATCHMAN FXD Curve Access System for implantation of the WATCHMAN FLX Closure Device should only be performed by interventional cardiologists and/or electrophysiologists who are educated in percutaneous and transseptal procedures and who have completed the WATCHMAN FLX Physician Training program.
+Use of the WATCHMAN FXD Curve Access System for implantation of the family of WATCHMAN FLX LAAC Devices should only be performed by interventional cardiologists and/or electrophysiologists who are educated in percutaneous and transseptal procedures and who have completed the required WATCHMAN FLX family Physician Training program.

 - The WATCHMAN FXD Curve Access Sheath should not be used with any WATCHMAN Device that requires the use of a proximal marker band placed at, or just distal to LAA ostium prior to deployment.